sigsum/sigsum/proposals/2025-07-named-policies.md

 backwards compatible, the existing `-p` option will work in the same way as before.

+It is also necessary to decide what should happen when multiple submitter public key files are given as input (as can happen for the sigsum-verify program), and the given submitter public key files contain different policy names.
+In that case the behavior should be as
+follows: if `-p` or `-P` is given, then any policy names inside submitter public key files are ignored.
+If `-p` or `-P` is not given, then allow the use of a policy name from a submitter public key file only if all the given submitter public key files contain the same policy name, so that there is no ambiguity.
+If they do not all contain the same policy name, exit with an error message.
+(In that case, the user will need to specify a policy explicitly using `-p` or `-P`.)

 ## Discussion

 It gets somewhat complicated to describe all possibilities with so